kristenw9/kristenw9/README.md

 ## Hi there 👋 I'm Kristen

-I'm a CSE with experience in C#, Java, and Python.
+I'm a CSE with experience in C++, C#, Java, and Python.
+My primary skills are in backend development, but I have branched into some DevOps disciplines as well.

 My projects range from building neural networks to designing CI/CD pipelines.
-I'm always excited about tackling new challenges and diving into emerging technologies.
+I'm always excited about learning something new and diving into emerging technologies.

-- 🔭 I’m currently working on **graduating this december!**
+- 🔭 I’m currently working on **automation pipelines**

 - 🌱 I’m currently learning **AI & ML models**